EthanArbuckle/ios-rendering-docs/README.md

 #### 3.1.
 The Scene Abstraction and Client-Server Model

 iOS uses a scene-based model for managing application UI, where each scene represents a distinct, manageable unit of an application's interface.
-This system operates through paired client and server objects:

-**Client Side (Application Process):**

-*   **`FBSScene` (FrontBoardServices):** The application-side object representing a scene.
-Applications interact with `FBSScene` objects to manage settings, send actions, and respond to system-initiated updates.
-*   **`FBSWorkspace`:** The primary channel for scene communication with the system, allowing apps to enumerate existing scenes, request creation/destruction of scenes, and receive lifecycle events via `FBSWorkspaceDelegate`.

-**Server Side (FrontBoard Process):**

-*   **`FBScene` (FrontBoard):** The server-side counterpart managing the scene within the system.
-FrontBoard manages collections of `FBScene` objects representing all active scenes from various applications and system services.
-*   **`FBSceneManager`:** The core object overseeing all `FBScene` instances, handling creation/destruction requests, settings adjudication, and observer notifications.

-Each scene is uniquely identified by a string `identifier` and often a `workspaceIdentifier`.
+The core client–server relationships and their responsibilities were outlined in §1.4.
+Building on that foundation, this section focuses on how scene content is bound to rendering surfaces, beginning with the association of a `UIWindow`’s `CAContext` to its `FBSScene`.

 #### 3.2.
 Scene Content Association via `FBSCAContextSceneLayer`